intel/fastuidraw/README.md

   installed!
 The default value of INSTALL_LOCATION is /usr/local, change as one sees fit.
 Placement is as follows:
    - INSTALL_LOCATION/lib: libraries
+   - INSTALL_LOCATION/lib/pkgconfig: pkg-config files
    - INSTALL_LOCATION/include: header files
    - INSTALL_LOCATION/bin: fastuidraw-config script (and .dll's for MinGW)
    - INSTALL_LOCATION/share/doc/fastuidraw: documentation

 Using project
 =============
   After installation, the script, fastuidraw-config, is available and copied to INSTALL_LOCATION/bin.
 Use the script to get linker and compile flags for building an application.
+Alternatively, one can also use pkg-config.

 Notes
 =====
-  - FastUIDraw has the main meat in libFastUIDraw.
+  - FastUIDraw has the main meat in libFastUIDraw, there are two variants the release and debug version whose pkg-config module names are fastuidraw-release and fastuidraw-debug.
-  - The GL backend is libFastUIDrawGL
+  - The GL backend of FastUIDraw is libFastUIDrawGL, there are two variants the release and debug version whose pkg-config module names are fastuidrawGL-release and fastuidrawGL-debug.
-  - The GLES backend is libFastUIDrawGLES
+  - The GLES backend of FastUIDraw is libFastUIDrawGLES, there are two variants the release and debug version whose pkg-config module names are fastuidrawGLES-release and fastuidrawGLES-debug.
   - The debug and release versions of the libraries should not be mixed;
     if you are building for release, then use the release versions and the release flags.
 If you are building for debug use the debug libraries and the debug flags.
-These values are outputted by fastuidraw-config.
+One can get the flag values by using either pkg-config or the script fastuidraw-config.
-       -- The release flags include -DNDEBUG to turn off assert.
-          A number of the template classes defined in fastuidraw/util have calls to assert().
-These calls perform bounds checking, checking for nullptr and significantly drop performance.
   - All demos when given -help as command line display all options
   - The demos require that the libraries are in the library path